grandseiken/foundryvtt-vehicles-and-mechanisms/README.md

 # Version history

+* **0.4.0**:
+  * Updated for compatibility with Foundry 0.8.x series.
+No longer compatible with 0.7.x series.
 * **0.3.0**:
   * Map notes can also now be captured and moved by vehicles.
   * Controller tokens no longer control vehicles on different scenes by default.
 Added a new checkbox to re-enable this behaviour when desired.